 Having said that, some places have freshwater supplies, but yet, hundreds of millions of people still go without access to clean water for drinking and basic household activities – due to water pollution, poverty, lack of water and sanitation infrastructure and global inequality issues.

-So, we are supporting some people in the world with the resources available, but not others.
+So, we are supporting some people in the world with the different resources available, but not others.
 Carrying capacity can’t be analysed by just looking at one resource – it takes a range of resources to run a society.

 Environmental Degradation, & Environmental Sustainability Right Now

-- Fisheries are collapsing and the ocean is warming (with various forms of wildlife dying off in some parts of the ocean)
+Some fisheries are collapsing, or have collapsed, and the ocean is warming (with various forms of wildlife dying off in some parts of the ocean)

-Animals (such as bees), and plant life (forests, trees and vegetation) are being depleted, and biodiversity loss is an issue, in some regions around the world
+Animals, and plant life (forests, trees and vegetation) are also being depleted, and biodiversity loss is an issue, in some regions around the world

 What Is The Carrying Capacity Of Earth In The Future?